 Filter

 Filter is not a side note here.
-European Coffee Trip lists espresso, filter coffee, and cold brew/drip on the menu, and the broader reputation around Prolog keeps circling back to careful manual brewing.
-That matters in a city with no shortage of good espresso bars.
-At Prolog, the hand-brew side gives the visit a second gear and makes it worth ordering something slower if you have the time.
+Espresso, filter coffee, and cold brew or drip all fit the bar's compact menu, and the hand-brew side is treated with enough care to give the visit a second gear.
+That matters in a city with no shortage of good espresso bars: at Prolog, it is worth ordering something slower if you have the time.

 Pastry

 The pastry case is strong enough to shape the visit without taking it over.
-Prolog’s own site points to croissants and pastries, while regulars tend to single out buns and other small sweet things beside the coffee.
-That keeps the food side in the right lane: a proper companion to the cup, not a reason to come here on its own.
+Croissants, buns, and small sweet things keep the food side in the right lane: a proper companion to the cup, not a reason to come here on its own.
 If you want breakfast, Prolog will help.
 If you want a pastry with your coffee, it does that with far more conviction than most bars of this size.

 Service & Room